 Option 1: The developers have a proposal to maximize their profit, with intrusive projects all over our town hill, while refusing to use commercial/lodging development to support the hill.
 We can do better.

-Option 2: Use profits from commercial/lodging development at the base to forever support financially sustainable ski area, without bulldozing wildlife habitat and turning our town hill into a tourist-focused amusement park.
+Option 2: Use profits from commercial/lodging development at the base to forever support a financially sustainable ski area, without bulldozing wildlife habitat and turning our town hill into a tourist-focused amusement park.

 Let’s put the puzzle pieces back together.